nzakas/understandinges6/manuscript/A-Other-Changes.md

 This example doesn't contain a typo, two different numbers end up represented by the same JavaScript integer.
 The effect becomes more prevalent the further the value is outside of the safe range.

-ECMAScript 6 introduces `Number.isSafeInteger()` to better identify integers that can accurately be represented in the language.
-There is also `Number.MAX_SAFE_INTEGER` and `Number.MIN_SAFE_INTEGER` that represent the upper and lower bounds of the same range, respectively.
+ECMAScript 6 introduces `Number.isSafeInteger()` to better identify integers that can accurately be represented in the language, and also adds `Number.MAX_SAFE_INTEGER` and `Number.MIN_SAFE_INTEGER` that represent the upper and lower bounds of the same range, respectively.
 The `Number.isSafeInteger()` method ensures that a value is an integer and falls within the safe range of integer values:

 ```js
 var inside = Number.MAX_SAFE_INTEGER,